etherisc/ui-kit/docs/task-planning/task-2.5-a11y-fixes.md

 ## Conclusion

-We've made excellent progress fixing the accessibility issues, with the Checkbox, Select, RadioGroup, and ThemeToggle components now passing all tests.
-We'll continue addressing the remaining components to ensure the entire UI-Kit meets accessibility standards.
+We've successfully fixed all the identified accessibility issues:

+1. Added proper aria-labels and ID associations to form controls
+2. Fixed infinite update loops in ThemeToggle and ThemeProvider components
+3. Improved color contrast in example pages for better readability

+All components now pass their individual accessibility tests, making the UI-Kit more inclusive and accessible to all users.